curran/IWSCourseProject/prototypes/ASH/README.md

 # Application State Historian (ASH)

-ASH is a framework for realtime Javascript application synchronization.
-This means that with ASH, you can develop apps whose running instances can be shared by many people at once - when one person makes a change, that change is broadcast to all other users, maintaining synchronized application states across multi-platform clients (desktops, smartphones, tablets).
+ASH is a framework for real time Javascript application synchronization.
+This means that with ASH, you can develop HTML5 apps whose running instances can be shared by many people at once - when one person makes a change, that change is broadcast to all other users, maintaining synchronized application states across multi-platform clients (desktops, smartphones and tablets).

 ASH has two parts, the client library and the server.
 The ASH server is written in Javascript using the [Node.js](http://nodejs.org/) server side Javascript runtime and the [Express](http://expressjs.com/) Web framework.
 The client is a Javascript library intended for use by HTML5 applications.
 Both sides depend on the [Socket.io Node module](http://socket.io/ "Socket.io") for realtime communication.